OFFICIAL IATA CODE

 UX1014 to Madrid with Air Europa, economy class

 Located roughly halfway between London and the south coast, Gatwick claims to have more direct rail connections than any other airport in Europe.
 It's only 30 minutes from central London on the Gatwick Express with trains running every three minutes.
-The station is in the airport's North Terminal so if you're flying out of the South Terminal, you'll need to take the free inter-terminal shuttle, which takes around two minutes.
+The station is in the airport's South Terminal so if you're flying out of the North Terminal, you'll need to take the free inter-terminal shuttle, which takes around two minutes.

 Both terminals have the same uninspiring, generic airport look and feel.
 While there are no soaring atriums or rooftop pools, the terminals are at least clean and compact, with all the modern facilities you'd expect, including water fountains, free Wi-Fi and charging points.